Shipping resumes to only US underground nuclear waste dump

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+A semi hauling two large casks containing the waste passed through the front gates at the repository in southeastern New Mexico under the cover of darkness.
+Two honks of the horn spurred cheers and hoots from workers who were waiting for the delivery.

+“To see shipments arriving again at WIPP is celebrated not only by the WIPP workforce and the Carlsbad community, but also by our DOE host communities that support the critical missions of the department,” Todd Shrader, head of the Energy Department’s field office in Carlsbad, said in a statement issued Monday.

-The facility hopes to receive four shipments a week by the end of 2017.
+The repository plans to receive two shipments a week at first, then ramp up to four a week by the end of 2017.

+The initial shipments will come from Idaho, Savannah River in South Carolina and the private Waste Control Specialists in West Texas.

+Both Los Alamos National Laboratory in northern New Mexico and Oak Ridge in Tennessee are expected to send off two dozen shipments each later this year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.